Hundreds of activities for all ages at Swedish Researchers’ Night

 And elderly discussed their reality

-Meanwhile, a science café held at Vattenhallen science centre in Lund invited older adults to share their perspectives on mental health within their own age group.
+Meanwhile, a science café held at Vattenhallen Science Centre in Lund invited older adults to share their perspectives on mental health within their own age group.
 Researchers Carina Tordai and Håkan Jönson spoke about the positive effects of social meeting places and emphasised the importance of recognising older adults, both in research and in society, as more than just ”elderly.”

 “You don’t lose your identity as you age; you must be treated for who you are in all your complexity, even as an older person,” said Håkan Jönson.
 Read more about the science café here.